 Here’s my run down of the top platforms to help your choose your focus:

+For example, let’s assume I have a blog about mountain biking.
 These are some of the social media groups that popped up when I searched for Mountain Biking:

 - Request membership.